-Study of works in English, American, and world literature to help students learn to read poetry, fiction, and drama for maximum enjoyment, appreciation, and understanding.
+Examines works in English, American, and world literature to help students learn to read poetry, fiction, and drama for maximum enjoyment, appreciation, and understanding.
 Emphasis on critical analysis of literature and applying these skills in written work as well as discussion.
 Major scholarly approaches to literature introduced.
 Required of all English majors.
-Strongly recommended as first literature course in the major. prerequisite: ENGL 1120. offered: Each year.
+Strongly recommended as first literature course in the major.
+PREREQUISITE: Grade of C- or above in ENGL 1120.

-2500 Appreciation of the Writing Craft, 2 hrs.
-(2, 0)
+2500 Appreciation of the Writing Craft

 Defines and analyzes the fundamental elements and writing techniques of various creative genres, such as short fiction, poetry, literary nonfiction, and/or drama.
-Strongly recommended as a prerequisite to ENGL 3110, 3120, or 3180. expectation: Grade of C or above in ENGL 1120. prerequisite: ENGL 1120. offered: Each year.
+This course applies to the liberal arts writing intensive requirement.
+Strongly recommended as a prerequisite to ENGL 3110, 3120, or 3180.
+PREREQUISITE: Grade of C- or above in ENGL 1120.